BIPN145/BIPN145.github.io/intro.md

-# Welcome to your Jupyter Book

-This is a small sample book to give you a feel for how book content is structured.
+# BIPN 145 Digital Manual

+This website contains code & tutorials to help you analyze & visualize your data for neurobiology lab (BIPN 145).

+## How to use this book

 :::{note}
 Here is a note!